AppleHolic/source_separation/README.md

 ### Main components, different things

 The latest model in this repository is basically built with spectrogram based models.
-In mainly, [Complex convolution and phase masking](https://arxiv.org/abs/1903.03107) are implemented with modifications.
+In mainly, [Phase-aware Speech Enhancement with Deep Complex U-Net](https://arxiv.org/abs/1903.03107) are implemented with modifications.
-- Complex Convolution, Weighted SDR Loss
+- Complex Convolution, Masking, Weighted SDR Loss

 And then, To more stable inferences in real cases, below things are adopted.